-Amber Humphrey is freelance burrito-eater, entertainment writer and ’90s pop culture devotee from the Bay Area.
+Amber Humphrey is freelance burrito-eater, entertainment writer, and ’90s pop culture devotee from the Bay Area.
 A prolific doodler, Amber spends her evenings drawing intense crayon portraits of Bill Pullman.
 She blogs about the olden days at nostomanic.blogspot.com.

-Arabelle Sicardi has an extensive dead-butterfly collection, likes to sleep in her closet in a pile of clothes, and has an obsession with reorganizing her makeup collection by height of product.
+Arabelle Sicardi has an extensive dead-butterfly collection, likes to sleep in her closet on a pile of clothes, and has an obsession with reorganizing her makeup collection by height of product.
 She writes Fashion Pirate and runs a makeup Tumblr called powder doom.

-Bianca Valentino is the creator of award-winning zine series Conversations with Punx.
+Bianca Valentino is the creator of award-winning zine series Conversations With Punx.
 She loves making mixtapes, crafting, sending mail, and dancing, and believes in PMA and magick!
 Follow her adventures at conversationswithbianca.com.

 Chrissie White is a visual enthusiast who has spent the last 18 years of her life in one Seattle neighborhood.
 Eventually she hopes to have her own travel show and every Led Zeppelin album on vinyl.
 You can view more of her work at her website or see how her day is going on her Twitter.

-Cindy Gallop is the founder and CEO of www.IfWeRanTheWorld.com, a web-meets-world platform that turns good intentions into action one microaction at a time, and of www.makelovenotporn.com.
-She will be launching makelovenotporn.tv in summer 2012.
+Cindy Gallop is the founder and CEO of IfWeRanTheWorld.com, a web-meets-world platform that turns good intentions into action one microaction at a time, and of Make Love Not Porn.

 Cynthia Merhej is an illustrator who likes to depict stories about the real and the imaginary.
 She lives back and forth between London and Beirut, and is currently attending the Royal College of Art.
 You can see her work here.

 Dana Boulos is a photographer and visual artist living in Los Angeles.
 She is inspired by everything around her and obsessed with color, fashion, bunnies, and culture.
-You can find her work here, pick her brain at her blog, and follow her personal diary on Instagram @Danajetaime.
+You can find her work here, pick her brain at her blog, and follow her personal diary on Instagram @danaboulos.

 Dylan Tupper Rupert is a Bay Area design student, by way of Seattle.
 Maker-baker-thinker-feeler–puppy chaser.
 In love with the real world.

-Emily V. Gordon is an L.A.-based writer, live-comedy booker, and podcaster.
+Emily V. Gordon is an L.A.-based writer, live-comedy producer, and podcaster.
 You can find her talking about video games on the podcast The Indoor Kids, writing about relationships for HuffPo and xoJane, or otherwise on her laptop.